 - Students should stay on pace and complete daily assignments on time.

 - Students should be working at least four hours per day on assignments.
-Students should expect to spend approximately 45 minutes/day on each course.
-More time if doing a block schedule.
+Students should expect to spend approximately 45 minutes/day on each course, or longer if working on a block schedule.

 - Students should spend time reading the lessons and doing the assignments in order to get a good grade on the first lesson attempt.